nilearn/nilearn/CONTRIBUTING.rst

 How do we decide what code goes in?
 ====================================

-If you are interested in contributing code to Nilearn, please read the following sections which explain the :ref:`nilearn_scope`, :ref:`nilearn_governance`, as well as :ref:`contributing_code`.
+The following sections explain the :ref:`nilearn_scope` and :ref:`nilearn_governance`, which jointly determine whether potential contributions will be accepted into the project.

 .. _nilearn_scope: